SELLER CENTRAL INTEGRATIONS

 Amazon Seller Central integrations for AI agents and internal systems.

-agentcentral gives teams one normalized Seller Central and Amazon Ads data layer that can feed Claude, ChatGPT, REST API jobs, BI dashboards, accounting workflows, and internal tools.
+agentcentral gives teams one normalized Seller Central and Amazon Ads data source that can feed Claude, ChatGPT, REST API jobs, BI dashboards, accounting workflows, and internal tools.

-Use this page when you are trying to connect Seller Central data to Airtable, Sage Intacct, Sage X3, Mailchimp, Google Analytics, Qlik, or an AI-agent workflow and need a governed source instead of another fragile export.
+Use this page when you are trying to connect Seller Central data to Airtable, Sage Intacct, Sage X3, Mailchimp, Invoice Ninja, Microsoft Dynamics NAV, Xero, Salesforce, Epicor, Google Analytics, Qlik, or an AI-agent workflow and need a governed source instead of another fragile export.

 Primary source